Introducing: The Amplitude Engine

 Calculation Steps:

-Your Amp score is derived from a combination of factors, including a 4dF roll:
+Your Amp score is derived from a combination of factors, including the Single Action Roll (SAR):

-• 2.
-Weapon Quality/Power: In combat, the inherent power and quality of your weapon adds to Amp.
+• Weapon Quality/Power: In combat, use the inherent power and quality of your weapon.

-• 3.
-Equipment Quality/Tools: For non-combat skills (like Bushcrafting, Programming), the quality and appropriateness of your tools or resources directly contribute to Amp.
-Lacking essential tools may impose a negative modifier.
+• Equipment Quality/Tools: For non-combat tasks, use the quality and appropriateness of your tools or resources.
+Lacking essential tools may impose a negative modifier, potentially reducing this starting value.

 Final Amp: The sum of these factors gives you your final Amp score.
 This will place you on a row from 1 to 10 on the Outcome Table.